Starbucks goes coconuts in latest nondairy milk test

+* CN reaches tentative labour agreement with IBEW union representing signals and communications employees in Canada

-LOS ANGELES Mooo-ve over milk, Starbucks Corp is testing coconut milk in stores in Los Angeles, Cleveland and Oregon as alternatives to traditional dairy products grow more popular.
+LOS ANGELES, Sept 8 Mooo-ve over milk, Starbucks Corp is testing coconut milk in stores in Los Angeles, Cleveland and Oregon as alternatives to traditional dairy products grow more popular.

 A Starbucks spokeswoman declined to say how many stores were offering coconut milk.
 She added that the coffee chain is not testing almond milk, a popular nondairy option, at this time due to the "critically important safety of our customers with nut allergies."